Andrea Bocelli: Personal life

 Bocelli met his first wife, Enrica Cenzatti, while singing at piano bars early in his career.
 They were married on 27 June 1992.
-Their first child, son Amos, was born 22 February 1995.
+Their first child, son Amos, was born on 22 February 1995.
 Their second son, Matteo, was born on 8 October 1997.
 The couple separated in 2002.

-Bocelli lives with his second wife and manager, Veronica Berti.
-They met in 2002.
-In September 2011, the couple announced that Berti was expecting her first and Bocelli's third child, a daughter, in the spring.
-His daughter Virginia was born 21 March 2012.

-Bocelli married Veronica Berti on 21 March 2014 at the Sanctuary of Montenero in the coastal town of Livorno, Italy.
-The couple live in Forte dei Marmi on the Mediterranean.
-Bocelli's first wife and two sons live in the couple's previous residence in the same comune, in Versilia.

 On 30 April 2000, Bocelli's father, Alessandro Bocelli, died.
 His mother encouraged him to honor his commitments, and so he sang for Pope John Paul II, in Rome, on 1 May, and immediately returned home for the funeral.
 At his 5 July performance, filmed for PBS as American Dream—Andrea Bocelli's Statue of Liberty Concert, Bocelli dedicated the encore Sogno (Dream), from his 1999 album Sogno, to the memory of his father.
+His mother and brother continued to live in the family home after his father's death.

+Bocelli lives with his second wife and manager, Veronica Berti.
+They met in 2002 and married on 21 March 2014, at the Sanctuary of Montenero in the coastal town of Livorno, Italy.
+In September 2011, the couple announced that Berti was expecting her first and Bocelli's third child.
+Their daughter Virginia was born 21 March 2012.
+The couple live in the Tuscan town of Forte dei Marmi on the Mediterranean.
+Bocelli's first wife and two sons live in the couple's previous residence in the same comune, in Versilia.

-On 12 November 2022, Andrea, Matteo and Virginia (aged 10) sang together at The Royal Albert Hall at the UK Festival of Remembrance.
+On 12 November 2022, Andrea, Matteo and Virginia (aged 10) sang together at the Royal Albert Hall during the UK Festival of Remembrance.

-Bocelli has enjoyed horseback riding for much of his life.

 A section of the beach in Jesolo, on the Italian Adriatic coast, was named after Bocelli on 11 August 2003.

-In October 2013 Bocelli bought a second home in North Miami Beach.
+In October 2013, Bocelli bought a second home in North Miami Beach.

-Bocelli is a self-declared fan of Italian football club Inter Milan.
+Bocelli is a fan of the Italian football club Inter Milan.
 In an interview in Pisa, he told a group of Inter fans that "My passion for Inter started during my college years, when Inter was winning everything in Italy and the world.
 When Inter won the Champions League in 2010, I was with my friends and I was listening to the game on the radio, and everything was a little bit in advance so I was celebrating before them.
 That night I was also brought to tears of joy.
 The treble is a feeling no one in Italy will be able to equal".

+On 12 November 2023, Bocelli performed 'Hallelujah' with his daughter Virginia on the BBC One programme Strictly Come Dancing.
+Bocelli performed 'Oh Holy Night' with his son Matteo on the December 2023 theatrical release of "Christmas with the Chosen: Holy Night".